Membership connects individuals to state and national resources that foster community, improve quality of life and support advocacy for veterans.

 Programs & Advocacy

-Coordinated efforts to advance veterans’ rights, improve accessibility, and influence policies that impact the SCI/D community
+Coordinated efforts to advance veterans’ rights, improve accessibility and influence policies that impact the SCI/D community

 National Service Officers